nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Finding a food item: `find`

-Finds food items based on the keywords supplied.
+You can find food items based on the keywords supplied.

 Format: `find [KEYWORDS] [-n WORDS_IN_NAME] [-t WORDS_IN_TAG] [-d DATE]`